 We expect the best from our team members, and we thank them for their outstanding performance.

 We say “team members,” not “employees,” because our people are resources to be invested in, not expenses to be managed — and because teamwork is essential to our success in helping customers.
-Our culture is about plural pronouns — we, us, and ours — instead of I, me, and mine.
-The star of the team is the team; we win by playing “us” ball.

 We believe everyone on our team is important and deserves respect for who they are and how they can contribute to our work together.
 Products and technology don’t fulfill the promise behind a brand, people do — people who are talented, motivated, and more energized than our competitors.

 When our team members are in the right jobs, spending time on the right things, feeling good about their contributions, fully using their skills and learning new ones, leading well, and having fun, they’ll do what’s right for the customer.
 When they’re properly supported, rewarded, and encouraged, they’re even more satisfied with their jobs, providing even better service for our customers.
-This can generate happy, more loyal, and lifelong customers, which can lead to more revenue, greater profits, and a higher stock price.
+This can generate more loyal, lifelong customers, which can lead to more revenue, greater profits, and a higher stock price.

 We want to be an employer of choice, a company that truly cares about people, where teamwork is valued and rewarded, where how the work gets done is just as important as getting the work done.
 We’re a relationship company, but our relationships with our customers are only as strong as our relationships with each other.